shanjana91/COVID-19-data_analysis/README.md

+# Covid-19 Data Analysis
+## A beginner level Data Analysis project to get familiar with basic functions

+#### What it does ?
-Data analysis between covid-19 global dataset and world happiness report(an annual publication by the United Nations).
+- Data analysis between covid-19 global dataset and world happiness report(an annual publication by the United Nations).
-This project focuses on establishing a relationship between these two datasets(i.e spread of Corona in the country and happiness report) and visualizing it through plots.
+- This project focuses on establishing a relationship between these two datasets(i.e spread of Corona in the country and happiness report) and visualizing it through plots.

+#### To Run:
+- Run the python file

-#required modules(to be preinstalled):
+#### Required modules(to be preinstalled):
-1.Pandas
-2.Numpy
-3.Seaborn
-4.Matplotlib
+- Pandas
+- Numpy
+- Seaborn
+- Matplotlib